Theology and Religious Studies

 Signature Core

-THE 154 Faith, Justice and the Catholic Tradition
+THE 154 Catholic Theological Tradition

 Variable Core

-Religious Difference - 1 course
+Religious Difference - One course

 This course will require students to gain a critical understanding of one or more religious worldviews that differ from the Roman Catholic perspective.
 Students will engage in either in-depth study of the beliefs and practices of one or more non-Christian religious traditions or take a comparative religions course that in some measure addresses the issue of religious diversity.
 This course will also address issues related to the construction of religious identity in today's pluralistic world.